 - Now that you’ve coated all your chicken with lots of panko, you’re ready to fry.
 Get some oil in a pan and let it get hot.
 If you can't tell how hot the oil is from cooking experience, it is highly advisable to get a cooking thermometer!
 Too hot, and the bread coating will burn while the chicken doesn't cook.
 Not hot enough, and the cutlet will become soggy and oily rather than crisp and cooked.
 The ideal temperature is 170°.
 Don’t skimp on the oil.
 You want the whole cutlet to be submerged when you put it in.
 You will need to turn it over at least once to ensure it cooks properly, as the underside will get hit with most of the heat.
 If you have a deep fryer, that’s even better!
 Just don’t reuse the oil from last night’s fish and chips or you will end up with fish-flavoured katsu curry.

-- Sauce: If you really want to go to the hassle of making the curry sauce using ingredients you can find recipes for the sauce online.
+- Sauce: If you really want to go through the hassle of making curry sauce using real ingredients, you can find recipes for the sauce online.
 I never thought of preparing the curry from scratch, as there are plenty of great Japanese curry roux makers selling their products at my local Asian supermarket.
 House Foods makes a great curry roux called Vermont Curry that comes in three different spice levels.

 - Meat: If you don't want to use chicken as the meat, try using pork or beef!

 - Cheese: Personally, I also love adding grated cheese as a topping.
 Yes, cheese!
 I have yet to see this as an optional extra in Western restaurants, but it is a common extra topping in Japan (and a great one at that)!